-Want to do some shopping in Tokyo?
-Explore an area off the beaten path?
-Head to Meguro-dori, a large boulevard near Meguro Station.
-The area has vintage and contemporary furniture stores, and some unexpected boutiques.
-Many furniture stores are pricey, but even if they’re above your budget, Meguro-dori is a great place for a stroll or finding design inspiration.
+Tired of that IKEA sameness or the far-from-sturdy furniture from Nitori?
+Head to Meguro-dori Avenue, a large boulevard near Meguro Station.
+The area has Tokyo’s best collection of vintage and contemporary furniture stores.
+Many furniture stores are pricey, but even if they’re above your budget, Meguro-dori is a great place for a stroll or just to find some design inspiration.

 Getting to Meguro-dori

-To get to the shopping area on Meguro-dori from Meguro Station, arriving on the Namboku line, the Mita line, or the Meguro line, take a left out of the main exit.
-Arriving on the JR Yamanote Line, take a right out of the west exit and cross the street towards Palette Pizza.
-Head downhill, in the direction of traffic, on a street where you’ll see St. Marc Café on the right and Big Echo/Don Quijote on the left.
+To get to the shopping area colloquially known as “Interior-dori” on Meguro-dori from Meguro Station, arriving on the Namboku line, the Mita line, or the Tōkyū Meguro Line, and take a left out of the main exit.
+Arriving via the JR Yamanote Line, take a right out of the west exit and cross the street towards Palette Plaza.
+Head downhill, in the direction of traffic, on a street where you’ll see St. Marc Café on the right and Big Echo/Pikaso (a mini Don Quijote) on the left.

 After about a 10-minute walk, you’ll see a temple on the right; the strip of furniture stores starts here—on the left—with Acme and Karf.
 There are furniture shops and boutiques on both sides of the street up until Claska Hotel.
 Alternatively, you could start from Claska, which is a 10-minute walk from Gakugei-daigaku Station (Tokyu-Toyoko line).
 It’s 1.3 kilometers (0.8 miles) from one end of the strip to the other—about a 15- to 20-minute walk without stopping.